MicrosoftDocs/microsoft-365-community/Community/team-site-or-communication-site.md

 **Create a team site (not groups connected) to create, store and use SharePoint elements and items.**

 A team site (not groups connected) is a long time kind of a SharePoint site, you know it when you work with SharePoint since on-prem time.
-It's similiar to a communication site, but it's not a Team Site with M365 services, it's a SharePoint site only.
+It's similar to a communication site, but it's not a Team Site with M365 services, it's a SharePoint site only.

 **Differences to communication site:**